Dimensionality reduction can be used as a surrogate model for high-dimensional forward uncertainty quantification: Introduction

-This paper develops a method to ``extract" a surrogate model from the results of dimensionality reduction.
+This paper develops a method to ``extract" a stochastic surrogate model from the results of dimensionality reduction.
 The method proceeds as follows: (i) perform dimensionality reduction in the input-output space of a computational model; (ii) construct a conditional distribution that connects the low-dimensional features with the model output; (iii) create a stochastic simulator for predicting the model output from the high-dimensional input.
-The proposed method does not require a reconstruction mapping from the feature space to the input-output space of the computational model, making it compatible with any nonlinear dimensionality reduction techniques.
-Furthermore, the core of the method, step (iii), does not have any parameters to tune.
-Therefore, the proposed method can serve as an easy-to-implement baseline for studying more sophisticated high-dimensional surrogate modeling techniques.
+This simulator is extracted via a transition kernel that encodes a fixed-point iteration process, requiring no input-specific training.
+The proposed method avoids the need for a reconstruction mapping, thereby ensuring compatibility with a broad range of nonlinear dimensionality reduction techniques while maintaining computational simplicity.
+In addition, the method benefits from input–output physics-based learning in the reduced space, enabling accurate treatment of complex, high-dimensional uncertainty structures, including irregular or highly non-smooth features.
+Furthermore, the core of the method, step (iii), does not introduce any additional parameters to tune, since the hyperparameters of the dimensionality reduction and conditional distribution model are determined during the training phase and remain fixed during the prediction stage.
+This allows the method to serve as an easy-to-implement baseline for studying more sophisticated high-dimensional surrogate modeling techniques.
+As a result, the approach provides a stochastic simulator that propagates deterministic inputs into probabilistic outputs, reflecting the inherent uncertainty in complex models.

 Section \ref{Background} states the problem and provides a brief review of the sequential ``dimensionality reduction + surrogate modeling" approach and PLoM.
 Section \ref{Overview} introduces the general formulations of the proposed method.
 Section \ref{DRSMdetails} presents the computational details.
 Section \ref{Examples} demonstrates the performance of the proposed method with numerical examples.
 Section \ref{Remarks} discusses limitations and future research directions.
 The paper concludes with a summary in Section \ref{Conclusion}.